-No dog is naturally allergic to fleas.
-More likely his immune system is over-challenged, often by flea prevention treatments!
+No dog is allergic to fleas but his immune system can be over-challenged by flea prevention treatments!
 Natural flea prevention (like diatomaceous earth) instead of toxic flea treatments insures a healthy immune system.

 MANAGING FLEAS WITHOUT POISONS